AdamOnwan/FilmQueryProject/README.md

 This program simulates a film database lookup.

 ### How to run
-1. Start the program in command line or Eclipse by clicking the play button or right click and run as Java Application
+1. Open the file on Eclipse
+2. Click the play button or click anywhere in the code and right click Run as Java Application

 #### Installation
 1. Download JDK8